 Innovation, Entrepreneurship and the Science of Smart Cities (ieSoSC)

 The program incorporates time devoted to concepts and processes related to entrepreneurship and design thinking.
-During weeks 4 and 5 of the program, participants will form 4-person teams and apply their new skills and knowledge in engineering, technology and entrepreneurship to ideate, research/document, prototype and present a device(s)/app that use sensors; programming; data collection, analysis and reporting; and, wireless communication technologies and protocols, in an ‘internet of things’ approach to a “smart cities design challenge” that creates a product that could be used by municipal agencies, the general public, businesses and/or other user groups.
+During the second half of the program, participants will form small teams and apply their new skills and knowledge in engineering, technology and entrepreneurship to ideate, research/document, prototype and present a device(s)/app that use sensors, programming, data collection, analysis and reporting, and wireless communication technologies and protocols, in an ‘internet of things’ approach to a “smart cities design challenge” that creates a product that could be used by municipal agencies, the general public, and/or other user groups.

-During the design challenge phase, high school participants will work in their teams with our graduate and undergraduate student-instructors.
-These instructors will assist with all aspects of the work, helping to resolve technical challenges, providing input and feedback, and otherwise coaching and mentoring participants through the prototyping and presentation processes.
+During the design challenge phase, instructors will assist with all aspects of the work, helping to resolve technical challenges, providing input and feedback, and otherwise coaching and mentoring participants through the prototyping and presentation processes.
 Each team will have a small budget for materials and equipment, and participants will receive public presentation training using improvisation techniques through a partnership with Irondale Theater.

-After the first five weeks each team will present their design challenge prototype at an ieSoSC public presentation.
-Engineers, urban planners, business people and other smart cities experts hear from participants about their idea, interact with their prototype, and learn how it is intended to be applied to solve a real-world problem or challenge.
+The program culminates for each team in a public presentation at which engineers, urban planners, STEM experts, family and the general public hear from participants about their idea, prototype, and how it is intended to be applied to solve a real world problem or challenge.

 Dates and Additional Information

-- Program runs full days (approximately 10am to 5pm), five days a week (except July 4th)
+Program runs full days (approximately 9am to 4pm), five days a week

 - ieSoSC is free to attend, thanks to support from National Grid